danmayer/coverband/README.md

 ## Notes

-* Using Redis 2.x gem, while supported, is extremely slow and not recommended.
-It will have a much larger impact on overhead performance.
-* This has been tested in Ruby 1.9.3, 2 and is running in production on Sinatra, Rails 2.3.x, and Rails 3.2.x
+* Coverband has been running in production on Ruby 1.9.3, 2.x, 2.1.x on Sinatra, Rails 2.3.x, Rails 3.0.x, and Rails 3.2.x
-* No 1.8.7 support
+* No 1.8.7 support, Coverband requires Ruby 1.9.3+
 * There is a performance impact which is why the gem supports sampling.
-On low traffic sites I am running a sample rake of 20% and on very high traffic sites I am sampling at 1%, which still gives excellent data
+On low traffic sites I am running a sample rake of 20% and on very high traffic sites I am sampling at 1%, which still gives useful data
-* I believe there are possible ways to get even better data using the new [Ruby2 TracePoint API](http://www.ruby-doc.org/core/TracePoint.html)
+    * The impact with the pure Ruby coverband can't be rather significant on sampled requests
+    * Most of the overhead is in the Ruby coverage collector, you can now use [coverband_ext](https://github.com/danmayer/coverband_ext) to run a C extension collector which is MUCH faster.
+    * Using Redis 2.x gem, while supported, is slow and not recommended.
+It will have a larger impact on overhead performance.
+Although the Ruby collection dwarfs the redis time, so it likely doesn't matter much.
-* Make sure to ignore any folders like `vendor` and possibly `lib` as it can help reduce performance overhead
+    * Make sure to ignore any folders like `vendor` and possibly `lib` as it can help reduce performance overhead.
+Or ignore specific frequently hit in app files for better perf.

 ## Usage